 ECON 2050 Introduction to Statistical Analysis II (3).
 A continuation of ECON 2040.
 Topics covered include; linear regression and correlation, multiple regression, the analysis of variance, elements of time series analysis, forecasting models, and survey sampling.
 Prerequisite: ECON 2040.
-(This course number will be changing in the future to ECON 3050.)

-ECON 3000 Mathematical Economics.
+ECON 3000 Introduction of Quantitative Methods.
 (3).
 An introduction to quantitative methods of the management scientist with applications to economic and industrial problems.
 The course is designed to introduce the student to the use of mathematics, statistics, economics, and accounting as tools in management decision making.
 Prerequisites: ECON 2040 and ECON 2020.